 AM: Jungle Boat Tour (15 minutes from Canopy Tower)

 This morning after breakfast we board a motorboat for a spectacular tour on the Panama Canal.
 Most of the Panama Canal is actually an artificial lake, Gatun Lake, and this wildlife adventure will depart from Gamboa, just 15 minutes from the Canopy Tower.
-We start in the Chagres River, enjoying the abundance of water birds, and keep an eye out for Lesser Capybara.
+We start in the Chagres River, enjoying the abundance of water birds and keeping an eye out for Lesser Capybara.
 Then we pass under the historic one-way Gamboa bridge into the Panama Canal!
 Along the way we will pass huge cargo ships and ocean liners and will also visit hidden coves and beautiful inlets of Gatun Lake with fascinating fauna and flora.
 From the boat, we will explore the small islands throughout the lake to look for primates including Mantled Howlers, White-faced Capuchins and the tiny Geoffroy’s Tamarins.
-There is also a chance to see some interesting reptileson on this wildlife adventure, including American Crocodile (some reach 14 or more feet in length) and its smaller relative, the Spectacled Caiman, Basilisk Lizards (Jesus Lizard) and Black River Turtle.
-A little scarcer, but not impossible, is the Neotropical River Otter and, if we are really lucky, a West Indian Manatee.
+There is also a chance to see some interesting reptiles on on this wildlife adventure, including American Crocodile (some reach 14 or more feet in length) and its smaller relative, the Spectacled Caiman, plus Basilisks and Black River Turtles.
+A little scarcer, but not impossible, are the Neotropical River Otter and, if we are really lucky, the West Indian Manatee.
 This species was introduced to the Panama Canal in the 1960s to control the growth of water weeds, and they have adjusted very well to this habitat.
-We also hope to see the tiny Proboscis Bat; they roost along these quiet banks.
+We also hope to see the tiny Proboscis Bat, often found roosting along these quiet banks.
 We are sure to have a fantastic morning!
 Lunch at CANOPY TOWER.